 At www.medicare.gov, long-term care is described as “a variety of services that includes medical and non-medical care to people who have a chronic illness or disability.
 Long-term care helps meet health or personal needs.
 Most long-term care is to assist people with support services such as activities of daily living like dressing, bathing, and using the bathroom.
 Long-term care can be provided at home, in the community, in assisted living or in nursing homes.”

-Older adults are able to maintain their independence in Saint Mary Home’s supportive, supervised living environment.
-No matter what their medical, physical or spiritual needs, residents and clients of Saint Mary Home are attended to by a skilled, caring staff.
-Learn more about Saint Mary’s Home’s breadth of services, from Adult Day Care to Alzheimer’s/Dementia Care to Residential Care to Medical Social Work and even Therapeutic Rehabilitation.
+Older adults are able to maintain their independence in Saint Mary Home’s supportive supervised living environment.
+No matter what their medical, physical, or spiritual needs, residents and clients of Saint Mary Home are attended to by skilled, caring colleagues.
+Learn more about Saint Mary’s Home’s breadth of services, from an Adult Day Center to Alzheimer’s/dementia Care to Residential Care to Medical Social Work and even Therapeutic Rehabilitation.